-National Lottery spends over 1 million euros on projects to tackle child poverty
+National Lottery spends over 1m euros on projects to tackle child poverty

 The National Lottery has distributed a total of 1,022,080 euros to 54 projects in the fight against child poverty, it announced on Thursday.
-The state owned company also launched a new call for projects around sustainable development.
+The state-owned company also launched a new call for projects relating to sustainable development.

 A total of 75 organisations submitted a proposal in response to the new call for projects.
 A nine-member jury, with experts in combating child poverty, selected 54 projects from these - 28 French-speaking and 26 Dutch-speaking - which will each receive up to 25,000 euros to further develop their work to help people in poverty.